Museum IDEA Commitments & Action Plan

 - Ensure a diverse range of acquisitions, such as a recent gift of Chinese contemporary photography and the bequest of African art resource material

 - Establish an advisory committee for the acquisition of work by Black artists and artists of the African Diaspora

 - Integrate diversity and inclusion strategies in recruitment

 - Initiate shadow program to encourage cross-department skill sharing and mentoring

-- Launch staff monthly e-newsletter based on staff survey responses
+- Launch staff quarterly e-newsletter based on staff survey responses

 - Update accessibility webpage